 Now that we’ve gone through a brief overview of what Zoey commerce can offer business owners, let’s dive deeper into all of the features of this ecommerce platform.

 First and foremost, Zoey allows you to develop and launch your ecommerce business website.
-You have the ability to choose one of their seven mobile-optimized free themes and customize it for your business, including both design and style elements.
+You have the ability to choose one of their mobile-optimized themes and customize it for your business, including both design and style elements.
 With Zoey’s drag and drop builder, you can completely control all aspects of your online store, without needing to write any code.

 Additionally, Zoey ecommerce offers a presets library, with pre-built design assets like menus, buttons, and banners, as well as snap-to guides to help with layout creation.
 Before you officially launch your store, Zoey gives you the ability to preview your design across devices.